michaelmaxi/Snowflake-Starter/README.md

 Streams - Create objects to view & track DML changes INSERT / UPDATE / DELETE

 FYI - Snowflake allows you to access your account data with command line using SnowSQL

+FYI - SnowPark API allow you to query your data with Python / Scala etc.